Try to get legal advice if you think you might have a legal problem, especially before going to court. Call Legal Aid Queensland on 1300 65 11 88.

 You should try to get legal advice about what property to take with you and how the property and assets can be divided before you leave.

-If possible, try and reach an agreement with your partner about the items each of you will take with you when you separate.
 It is a good idea to take your personal belongings with you including items of sentimental value like photographs, gifts, jewellery and items from your family.
 You can take jointly-owned property, like a car, or money from joint accounts.

 Any property you take will be taken into account when adjusting the property division with your former partner in the future, whether by agreement or by court order.
 Some items might then have to be given back to your former partner.